 Hashing transcends cultures, professions, ages and running ability.
 It’s a real leveler and includes some well-connected people – you never know who’s underneath that Hash T shirt.
 And so, with a simple phone call, the water flowing through the hydroelectric dam was rerouted for an hour so we could see – and feel from 100 metres away – the full force of the original Falls.
 How lucky were we?

 View a short video clip Blue Nile Falls, Ethiopia

 Thanks to Helvetas who sponsored the Hash T -shirts for the run.
 Helvetas constructed the fabulous metal footbridge, one of nine they’ve built in remote parts in Ethiopia.
 Just see how people crossed before!

 Thanks to the Africa Hash main sponsor St. George beer.
 Africa Hash served as the launch event for their mobile draught beer bar – I can safely say we gave it the baptism it deserves.

-Hashing has given me the opportunity to travel abroad with my Ugandan friends, reconnect with English friends I met at Africa Hash 2009 in Kampala, and make Ethiopian, Kenyan and Tanzanian friends.
-Mombasa May 2012 is now firmly in the diary (I can’t wait to party with Nairobi Hashers again) and Africa Hash 2013 in Ghana pencilled in.
+Hashing has given me the opportunity to travel abroad with my Ugandan friends, reconnect with English friends I met at Africa Hash 2009 in Kampala, and make friends in Ethiopia, Kenya and Tanzania friends.
+Mombasa May 2012 is now firmly in the diary (I can’t wait to party with Nairobi Hashers again) and Africa Hash 2013 in Ghana pencilled in…

 Special thanks to Addis Hash for inviting us to your fabulous country.
 I’ve wanted to visit for years but you provided the opportunity, gave us a fantastic welcome, an awesome party and continued to enchant me even after the official festivities were over.
 I WILL BE BACK!